 - Innovative Financing: GRP seeks to use unconventional financing instruments to mobilize additional private capital for resilience and increase sustainability of resilience initiatives.

 - Policy & Influence: GRP seeks to use insights, evidence and GRP’s global convening power to foster enabling environments that prioritize resilience for humanitarian and development work.

 - Learning & Innovation: GRP seeks to fill knowledge gaps in cross-cutting areas relevant to resilience (e.g., gender, social capital) and rationalize disparate learning initiatives and cultivate communities of practice.

 A key component of the partnership is the Global Resilience Challenge, a competition designed to surface innovation and capacities among partner institutions.
 Nearly 500 applications were submitted, proposing resilience-building efforts in more than 55 countries targeting the varying needs of populations, from pastoralists to coastal communities and urban slum dwellers.
 In September 2015, 8 challenge winners were announced, each receiving up to $1 million to implement transformative resilience solutions.

 Moving into 2016, GRP partnered with Amplify—a collaboration between the UK’s Department for International Development, OpenIDEO and IDEO.org—as a new means of uncovering innovative approaches to resilience building specifically within urban slum communities.

 How can we withstand the growing threat of climate change?

 Tackling climate change challenges may require radical new approaches, new ways of thinking and, perhaps…, President, The Rockefeller Foundation

-We cannot prevent all of the shocks and stresses associated with climate change, but we can come together as…, Associate Vice President, Managing Director, Asia, The Rockefeller Foundation
+We cannot prevent all of the shocks and stresses associated with climate change, but we can come together as…, Associate VP, Managing Director, Asia, The Rockefeller Foundation